ebaklund/ORFEErc/README.md

-# The Outcome library (prototype)
+# Outcome (experimental)

-Opinionated result handling for c#.
+Opinionated outcome handling for c#.

 _"...
-This led me to suggest that the null value is a member of every type, and a null check is required on every use of that reference variable, and it may be perhaps a billion dollar mistake."_ --- Sir Charles Antony Richard Hoare co-inventor of ALGOL
+This led me to suggest that the null value is a member of every type, and a null check is required on every use of that reference variable, and it may be perhaps a billion dollar mistake."_
+--- Sir Charles Antony Richard Hoare, co-inventor of ALGOL

+_ "Exceptions are worse than gotos (in some ways)"_
+---
-It is the opinion to the owner of this repo that success handling and failure handling are two sides of the same task.
+It is the opinion to the owner of this repository that success handling and failure handling are two sides of the same task: `outcome handling`.

-We will call this task `result handling`.
-Unfortunately, C# do not provide the neccesary tools to build robust result handling.
+Unfortunately, C# do not provide the necessary tools to do this task robustly.
-What we are given is `null references` and `exceptions`.
+We only are given `null references` and `exceptions` as outcome handling tools.
+The problem with these tools are that the demand unrealistic acuteness from the programmer and do not by themselves suggest a consistent way of handling outcomes.

-- Both tools can easily be used to signal failed computations.
+- Both tools can easily be used to signal failures
-- But, those signals are easy to overlook by the caller.
+- But, those signals are easy to overlook by the caller
 - And, none of the tools suggest a consistent way to handle results up the call stack.

 The Outcome library attempts to address these issues.
-The methods used herein are inspired the Result monads implemented in Haskell, in Rust and in other programming languages.
+The methods used herein are inspired the Result monads implemented in Haskell, Rust and in other programming languages.
-The monads from different languages work diffenently but all provide some resistance for the caller to use unchecked results.
+The monads from different languages work differently but all provide some resistance for the caller to use unchecked results.

 This library also suggest an idiomatic protocol for handling all outcomes.

+**Outcome is an experimental library where the API can change at any time without notice.**

-# Ontology
+## Outcome Ontology

-The ontology of the classes defined in this library is based on a classification of computational result.
+The ontology defined in this library is based on a classification of computational outcomes.

 ```
-[Result]
+[Outcome]
 ```

 The computations may succeed or fail.

 ```
-     [Result]
+     [Outcome]
       /    \
 [Success]  [Failure]
 ```
 At the same time, the computation may have yielded a value (or resource).
-It is still a computational result, but yields additional information of type **T**.
+It is still a computational result, but yields additional information of some type **T**.
 ```
-           [Result]
+           [Outcome]
          /     |     \
 [Success]  [Failure]  [Result<T>]
 ```
 The computation yielding a value may also have succeeded or failed.
 ```
-           [Result]
+           [Outcome]
          /     |     \
 [Success]  [Failure]  [Resource<T>]
                          /    \
                [Success<T>]  [Failure<T>]
 ```
-Although in in this case we are usually more interested in the value yielded and not in the computation itself.
+Although in this case, we are usually more interested in the value yielded and not in the computation itself.
 We can think of this that as that the value is a resource, input for further computation.
 The value will either be defined or undefined.
 We rename accordingly.
 ```
-           [Result]
+           [Outcome]
          /     |     \
 [Success]  [Failure]  [Result<T>]
                         /    \
               [Defined<T>]  [Undefined<T>]
 ```
 There are several reasons why a function cannot provide a defined resource, but they generally fall in two categories:
-1. The preconditions for a function to work (domain) are not well defined.
+1. The input (domain) and context are not within the valid preconditions for a function to work.
 We call this an error.
-2. The preconditions are valid, but even so, the value or resource cannot be produced.
-We represent this with the exceptional class Nothing.
+2. The preconditions are valid, but even so, there are situations where it makes sense to return nothing.
 ```
-           [Result]
+           [Outcome]
          /     |     \
 [Success]  [Failure]  [Result<T>]
                         /    \